cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 EOF
 ```

-### Deploy Application With Secretless
+### Deploy Application With Secretless Broker

-You now have a complete application deployment manifest from the previous section, with 2 containers (the application and the Secretless sidecar) defined in the Pod template.
+You now have a complete application deployment manifest from the previous section, with 2 containers (the application and the Secretless Broker sidecar) defined in the Pod template.
 It is time to deploy the application using this manifest.

 To deploy the application, run this command:
 ```bash